The Halpin Trust

 Reflecting their shared interests, The Halpin Trust awards small grants to charities and projects which make a positive impact in the areas of conservation and the environment, education and healthcare.

 The Trust is governed by a small team of volunteer trustees appointed by resolution.
 They ensure the charity meets its objectives and delivers public benefit, in line with the guidance of the Charity Commission.
+The trustees aim to meet 3-4 times a year to review and make decisions on applications, and to discuss progress of funded projects.

 After graduating from the University of Exeter with degree in Biology, Claire trained and worked as a software engineer until 2007.
 After taking early retirement she became actively involved in local conservation work, working mainly with the local Wildlife Trust.